 Inspire a new generation to discover science.

 Specialist science and maths teachers are in demand across Australia.
-This double degree lets you combine your passion for science with five-star teaching skills, and qualifies you to teach students in Years 7-12.
+This double degree lets you combine your passion for science with five-star teaching skills, qualifying you to teach students in Years 7-12.
+Specialise in two teaching areas such as biology, chemistry, mathematics or geography and learn how to plan lessons, assess students, and manage a classroom of students.
+You will have the opportunity travel to rural and remote areas for a teaching placement and learn to teach a diverse range of students in varied educational settings.

 - Learn how to plan lessons, assess students, and manage a classroom